WARQ: Soft AC

-Gold-Based AC
+Gold-based AC

-In January 1990, Clayton Radio replaced Format 41 with a Gold-based "WARM" AC format developed by McVay Media.
+In January 1990, Clayton Radio replaced Format 41 with a Gold-based "WARM" adult contemporary format developed by McVay Media.
 The station adopted the moniker "Star 93.5" and the call letters WAAS.
 The call letters were designed to put the station at the top of the Arbitron rating service list of stations and stood for "We Are Always Shining."
 The jingles used by WAAS were customized versions of JAM's "Q-Cuts" package.

 By 1992, WAAS was at a crossroads.
 The station was experiencing financial difficulties as well as a ratings battle with two other ACs in the market, WTCB and WSCQ (now known as WXBT).

-Active Rock
+Active rock

-That August, the station, in a rather bold move, dropped AC for Active Rock under the "Rock 93.5" handle.
-Most songs were from the 2000s but the playlist included a few harder-edged classic rock titles as well.
-The new call letters became WARQ and the station set out to battle established album rock and classic rock hybrid WMFX for the Columbia rock audience.
+That August, the station, in a rather bold move, flipped to active rock under the "Rock 93.5" handle.
+Most songs were from the 1990s, but the playlist included a few harder-edged classic rock titles as well.
+The new call letters became WARQ and the station set out to battle established album rock and classic rock hybrid WFOX for the Columbia rock audience.

 In early 1995, WARQ was sold to new owners and the studios were moved with new sister station WWDM.
 When the move was completed, a brief stunt was done on April Fools' Day when WARQ dropped Album Rock for Hip hop as "93 Jamz" for about an hour.
 After the stunting was done, "Rock 93.5" was relaunched with a new on-air slogan "Real Rock".
-At that point, the station segued toward a mix of Active Rock and Alternative Rock as a hybrid.
+At that point, the station segued toward a mix of active rock and alternative rock as a hybrid.

-Alternative Rock
+Alternative rock

 WARQ become a full time alternative rock station by early 1996.
 It dropped the "Real Rock" slogan in the process, switching to "Columbia's Rock Alternative".

 In 1999, a new handle known as "Channel 93.5" was adopted by Clear Channel Communications, the stations latest owner.
 This lasted until 2004, when the "Rock 93.5" moniker was reclaimed after Inner City Broadcasting bought WARQ and its sister stations.

 From 2000 to 2003, WARQ hosted the Fallout concerts at Finlay Park, featuring popular bands of the time including Incubus and Our Lady Peace.
 WARQ hosted Fallout again from 2009 to 2012 outside of Jillian's bar in the Vista, and hosted Springout from 2010-'13 there also.
 Their lineup for Fallout '09 was Atlanta's Collective Soul (for their Collective Soul album, Atlanta's Cartel, and Charleston's Deepfield.
 In 2010, Fallout had Tennessee's Fuel, Jacksonville's Red Jumpsuit Apparatus, and Athens' Dead Confederate.
 In 2011, Fallout had Canada's Theory of a Deadman and Michigan's Pop Evil.
 In 2012, Fallout had Mississippi's Saving Abel, Charlotte's Paper Tongues, and Columbia's Weaving the Fate (Villanova).
 In 2010, WARQ's Springout had California's Papa Roach and Florida's Nonpoint.
 In 2011, Springout had Kentucky's Cage the Elephant and Atlanta's Manchester Orchestra (for their Simple Math album).
 In 2012, Springout had Awolnation and Neon Trees.
 In 2013, Springout had Jacksonville's Shinedown.